swatidantu/robocomp-blog-web/gsoc/2020/ideas/index.md

 ### 22\.
 Integration of an emotion recognition component in RoboComp
 **Mentors**
-Diego R. Faria, Daniel Rodriguez
+Daniel Rodriguez, Diego R. Faria

 **Brief description**
 Advances in social robotics and the development of new technologies are allowing the introduction of assistant and service robots in our daily lives.
 To create such applications, a robot should be able to coexist and co-operate with the human presence in a friendly way.
 For this to happen, a number of issues need to be solved, including modelling and recognition of emotions in order to establish an affective loop between users and robots, aiming at a proper communication through Human-Robot Interaction (HRI).
 Emotion perception is a topic pursued by different fields such as psychology, computer science and engineering, including advanced robotics.
 A robot can be endowed with the ability to analyse verbal and non-verbal behavioural cues displayed by the user to infer the underlying emotions.
 In this slot, we will design an emotion recognition system for human-robot interaction towards establishing an affective loop between humans and robots.
 The challenge will be focused on machine learning techniques to autonomously select robust models for real-time emotion recognition.
 The implemented algorithm will be integrated into RoboComp as part of an HRI framework that can be linked to action/activity recognition, or any other robot communication abilities within different scenarios.